Freedom That Maintains Itself

 resilience without growth

-Most modern economies need perpetual expansion.
-Debt pyramids require growth to service.
-Pensions assume 7% returns forever.
-Government obligations only work if GDP outruns interest rates.
+Most modern economies need perpetual expansion — debt pyramids require growth to service, pensions assume 7% returns forever, and government obligations only work if GDP outruns interest rates.

 This system has no such addiction.